Best Time to Visit Cornwall Coast Path and Ocean

 ✈️ Closest airport: Newquay Airport (NQY)

-Cornwall is a hidden gem for those not originally from the UK.
-Sure, if you grew up in England, there’s a decent chance you’ve already taken a holiday in Cornwall.
-But if you’re planning your first trip to Cornwall, or wondering whether it’s worth your time, let me paint you a picture:
+If you grew up in England, there’s a decent chance you’ve already taken a holiday in Cornwall.
+But if you’re planning a UK trip and wondering whether Cornwall is worth your time, let me paint you a picture:

 Cornwall features a picture-perfect coastline, from sandy beaches to towering cliffs to hidden coves.
 The South West Coast Path provides miles of hiking that follow the coast if you fancy a walking holiday.

 You’ll also find a rich and romantic history here.
-Castles, stone circles, smuggler’s inns… it’s all part of the landscape in Cornwall.
+Castle ruins, ancient stone circles, smuggler’s inns… it’s all part of the landscape in Cornwall.

 Here are just a few ideas for things to do in Cornwall to get you started: